bitnami/containers/bitnami/harbor-adapter-trivy/README.md

-# Bitnami package for Harbor Adapter Trivy
+# Bitnami Secure Image for Harbor Adapter Trivy

 ## What is Harbor Adapter Trivy?